 1. Don’t waste time trying to get even

 One of the ways girls get back at their cheating ex is to spread rumors that are not true.
-It might make you feel better for a little while, but in the end you just making yourself look even more devalued.
-It may not seem that way to you, but is sure looks that way to everyone else.
-Don’t lower yourself by retaliating, but say to yourself, ” I’m too good for that”.
+It might make you feel better for a little while, but in the end you just make yourself look even more devalued.
+It may not seem that way to you, but it sure looks that way to everyone else.
+Don’t lower yourself by retaliating, but say to yourself, ” I’m too good for that.”

 2. Don’t rebound in the same direction.